 "That's what all this damn drumming is about," he continued.
 "They think it keeps him away.
-Superstitious nonsense, of course, but I don't blame them.
-If I thought it would work, I'd be out there banging a cowhide, too."
-Philip made a particularly violent jab at a log and then set the poker aside.
+If I thought it would work, I'd be out there banging a cowhide right along with them."
+He made a particularly violent jab at a log and then set the poker aside.

 "But you think he's real?" said Andrew.

 "I know he's real.
 Penelope has seen him.
 And the damage he's doing is certainly real enough."
 Phillip stared into the fire without flinching.
 "That's why I asked you to come here.
 This is your house too, Andrew."

 Andrew put up a hand to protest, but Philip waved him down.

 "You grew up here, and you helped your father put the estate in order.
 Whatever's going on, you have a stake in it too."